Kyūdō: Purpose

 Kyūdō is practiced in many different schools, some of which descend from military shooting and others that descend from ceremonial or contemplative practice.
 Therefore, the emphasis is different.
 Some emphasize aesthetics and others efficiency.
 Contemplative schools teach the form as a meditation in action.
 In certain schools, to shoot correctly will result inevitably in hitting the desired target.
 For this a phrase seisha hicchū (正射必中), "true shooting, certain hitting", is used.

-According to the Nippon Kyūdō Federation the supreme goal of kyūdō is the state of shin-zen-bi (真善美), roughly "truth-goodness-beauty", which can be approximated as: when archers shoot correctly (i.e. truthfully) with virtuous spirit and attitude toward all persons and all things which relate to kyūdō (i.e. with goodness), beautiful shooting is realized naturally.
+According to the All Nippon Kyudo Federation, the supreme goal of kyūdō is the state of shin-zen-bi (真善美), roughly "truth-goodness-beauty", which can be approximated as: when archers shoot correctly (i.e. truthfully) with virtuous spirit and attitude toward all persons and all things which relate to kyūdō (i.e. with goodness), beautiful shooting is realized naturally.

 Kyūdō practice, as in all budō, includes the idea of moral and spiritual development.
 Today many archers practice kyūdō as a sport, with marksmanship being paramount.
 However, the goal most devotees of kyūdō seek is seisha seichū (正射正中), "correct shooting is correct hitting".
-In kyūdō the unique action of expansion (nobiai; 伸合い) that results in a natural release, is sought.
+In kyūdō the unique action of expansion (nobiai; 伸合い) that results in a natural release is sought.
 When the technique of the shooting is correct the result is that the arrow hits the target.
 To give oneself completely to the shooting is the spiritual goal, achieved by perfection of both the spirit and shooting technique leading to munen musō (無念無想), "no thoughts, no illusions".
 This however is not Zen, although Japanese bow can be used in Zen-practice or kyūdō practiced by a Zen master.
 In this respect, many kyūdō practitioners believe that competition, examination, and any opportunity that places the archer in this uncompromising situation is important, while other practitioners will avoid competitions or examinations of any kind.

-Since the Second World War, kyūdō has often been associated with Zen Buddhism.
-But not all kyūdō schools include a religious or spiritual component.
-This popular view is likely the result of a single book Zen in the Art of Archery (1948) by the German author Eugen Herrigel.
+Kyūdō itself is not a religion, but instead has influences from both Shinto and Zen.
+Post Meiji when bows were no longer used for war, kyūdō in Japan was practiced for physical education, without any connection to zen or religion.
+However, since the Second World War, kyūdō has often been associated with Zen Buddhism, largely due to the efforts of a single book, Zen in the Art of Archery (1948) by the German author Eugen Herrigel.
 Herrigel spoke only a little Japanese, generally using a translator to speak with his teacher.
-His view on kyūdō was in part due to mis-communication and also to his exposure to a contemplative form of kyūdō.
-Even so, Herrigel's book, when translated into Japanese in 1956, had a huge impact on perception of kyūdō also in Japan.
+His view on kyūdō is due his exposure to a contemplative form of kyūdō.
+Even so, Herrigel's book, when translated into Japanese in 1956, had a huge impact on the perception of kyūdō also in Japan.

-Zenko (a Heki Ryu Bishu Chikurin-ha school of kyūdō) is affiliated closely with Shambhala Buddhism and has groups in the United States, Canada and Europe.
+Zenko (a Heki-ryū Bishu Chikurin-ha school of kyūdō) is affiliated closely with Shambhala Buddhism and was founded in the United States in the 1980s by Kanjuro Shibata XX.
+It has groups practicing in the United States and a group in Canada.